 In terms of the noise performance of any receiver, it is the first stages or front end that are most crucial.
 At the front end the signal levels are at their lowest and even very small amounts of noise can be comparable with the incoming signal.
 At later stages in the radio receiver the signal will have been amplified and will be much larger and therefore the noise will have a smaller effect.
 Accordingly it is important that the noise performance of the front end is optimised for its noise performance.

 It is for this reason that the noise performance of the first radio frequency amplifier within the radio receiver is of great importance.
 It is the performance of this circuit that is crucial in determining the performance of the whole radio receiver.
-To achieve the optimum performance for the first stage of the radio receiver there are a number of steps that can be taken.
+To achieve the optimum performance for the first stage of the radio receiver there are a number of steps that can be taken during the RF circuit design.
 These include:

 - Determination of circuit topology The first step in any design is to decide upon the type of circuit to be used.
 Whether a conventional common emitter style circuit is to be used, or even whether a common base should be employed.
 The decision will depend upon factors including the matching input and output impedances, the level of gain required and the matching arrangements to be used.

-- Choice of active device The type of device to be used is also important.
-There are generally two decisions, whether to use a bipolar based transistor, or whether to use a field effect device.
-Having made this, it is obviously necessary to decide upon a low noise device.
-The noise performance of transistors and FETs is normally specified, and special high performance low noise devices are available for these applications.
+Having made this basic RF design decision, it is obviously necessary to decide upon the actual device, which should be specified as being a low noise device.
+The noise performance of bipolar transistors and FETs is normally specified in the data sheets, and special high performance low noise devices are available for RF circuit design applications.

-- Ensure that power supply noise entering the circuit is removed Power supplies can generate noise.
+- Ensure that power supply noise entering the circuit is removed: Power supplies can generate noise.
 In view of this it is necessary to ensure that any noise generated by the radio receiver power supply does not enter the RF stage.
-This can be achieved by ensuring that there is adequate filtering on the supply line to the RF amplifier.
+This can be achieved by ensuring that there is good filtering on the supply line to the RF amplifier.

-These are some of the main considerations to be addressed when looking at optimising the sensitivity performance of a radio - other aspects will also need to be addressed and considered as well.
+These are some of the main RF circuit design considerations to be addressed when looking at optimising the sensitivity performance of a radio - other aspects will also need to be addressed and considered as well.